Indigenous women advocates seek Alaska legislative help

 Advocates have called on Alaska legislators and Republican Gov. Mike Dunleavy to take action to protect indigenous women, KTUU-TV reported Monday.

-Kendra Kloster, executive director of Native People’s Action, said the organization is addressing the issue, as well as increasing the number of village public safety officers.
+Kendra Kloster, executive director of Native People’s Action, said the organization is looking at ways to address the issue and extend the coverage of village public safety officers.

-Kloster wrote to Dunleavy in October urging him to include fiscal year 2021 funding to address the issues.
+Kloster wrote to Dunleavy in October urging him to include funding in the upcoming year’s budget to address the issues.

 “We want to look at this as a bipartisan issue,” Kloster said.
 “It’s a public safety issue.”

-Note: This story has been corrected to say Gov. Mike Dunleavy introduced a bill addressing village police officers, not that a House committee wrote it It also clarifies to say Kendra Kloster said her organization is looking to address the number of village public safety officers..